The third edition of Think Stats is not for sale yet, but if you would like to support this project, you can buy me a coffee.

 Name: count, dtype: int64

-We have more than 10,000 respondents born in each decade from the 1950s to the 1980s, and fewer respondents in the earlier and later decades.
+The dataset includes more than 10,000 respondents born in each decade from the 1950s to the 1980s, and fewer respondents in the earlier and later decades.

 Next we’ll compute each respondent’s age when married (if applicable) and their age when interviewed.